suleymanckr07/suleymanckr07.github.io/README.md

 ## Features

-- **User-Friendly Interface**: The Woo: AI application offers an intuitive and engaging user experience.
+- **User-Friendly Interface**: The Turistly application offers an intuitive and engaging user experience.
 - **Social Features**: Users can connect, share content, and interact with their community.
 - **AI Capabilities**: Advanced AI features enhance user engagement and content discovery.
 - **Event Management**: Users can create and participate in community events.